GoogleCloudPlatform/google-cloud-eclipse/eclipse/settings/README.md

   - uses the [Google Java Format plugin for Eclipse](google-java-format), which requires Eclipse Oxygen (4.7) or later.
-  - unnecessary declared exceptions on methods are _errors_
+  - unnecessary declared checked exceptions on methods are _errors_
   - switch missing default case are _warnings_
   - resource leaks are _errors_
   - potential resource leaks are _warnings_